er-nihit/agentic_ai_demo/readme.md

   - XMLOutputParser
 *You can explore more output parser from the Documentations  *

 ### Chains
 Chains are used to create pipelines for LLMs appplications.
-It automaticlly sends the output of one object to another object.
+It automatically sends the output of one object to another object.
+Input --> Task1 --> Task2 --> Task3 --> Output

+- **Simple Chains**
+Simple chains are are just basic chains used to develop a work flow.
 Template --> Prompt --> LLM --> Parser

-We can also do parallel processing when multiple tasks needs to be perfomed in by the application.

-- **Simple Chains**
-> Data missing

 - **Sequential Chains**
-> Data Missing
+These are chains where the LLMs are called multiple times in the workflow.
+Template --> Prompt --> LLM --> Prompt --> LLM  --> Parser

 - **Parallel Chains**
-> Data Missing
+Parallel chains are used when we want multiple models or tasks parallelly, where one task is not dependent on that other
+                                                    .--> Chain-1 -----|
+                                                    |                 V
+Template --> Prompt --> LLM-1 --> RunnableParallel ----> Chain-2 --> Merge Chain ---> Parser
+                                                    |                 ^
+                                                    '--> Chain-3 -----|

 - **Conditional Chains**
-> Data Missing
+Conditional chains as if-else type of chains.
+They are mostly used where the next prompt is expected depending one the output from the first one.
+Sentiment analysis is a great example.

+                                                 .----*Condition-1*----> Chain-1 ---.
+                                                /                                    \
+Template --> Prompt --> LLM-1 --> RunnableBranch -----*Default output*---> Chain-2 -------> Parser
+                                                \                                    /
+                                                 '-----*Condition-2*----> Chain-2---'

+### Runnables

 ---